saratona/KSQLDB/README.md

     docker-compose exec kafka1 kafka-topics --describe --topic wikipedia.parsed --bootstrap-server kafka1:9092

-Create the stream of data from the source:
+Enter again in the ksqlDB CLI prompt and create the stream of data from the source:

     CREATE STREAM wikipedia WITH (kafka_topic='wikipedia.parsed', value_format='AVRO');